Doctoral Internship in Health Service Psychology 2025-2026

 Summer orientation emphasizes learning about CAPS policies, procedures, and services.
 Training introduces interns to the Point and Click electronic medical records system, initial consultations, risk assessment, crisis management, diversity attunement, telehealth principles, and logistics, Motivational Interviewing-based AOD interventions, logistics of group and workshop facilitation, individual therapy, outreach programming, biofeedback, LD/ADHD assessments, record-keeping, provision of supervision, diversity liaison work, same-day mental health practices, and ethics.

 During summer orientation, interns also connect with CAPS and WSU staff, increasing their familiarity with potential supervisors, campus partners, referral resources, and diversity liaison options.
 Individual CAPS providers meet informally with the intern group to get to know each other better.
-Interns also have orientation meetings with colleagues from Cougar Health Services, the Dean of Students office, Health Promotion, Residence Life, Fraternity and Sorority Life, Multicultural Student Services, the LGBTQ+Center, the Women’s Center, the Academic Success and Career Center, the Center for Civil Rights, the Access Center, and the International Center, among others.
+Interns also have orientation meetings with colleagues from Cougar Health Services, the Dean of Students office, Health Education, Fraternity and Sorority Life, Multicultural Student Services, the LGBTQ+ Center, the Academic Success and Career Center, the Center for Civil Rights, the Access Center, and International Programs, among others.

 Interns, therefore, begin the academic year with knowledge of the work environment, an outline of their training year, and collegial contact and support.